OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/21 December 2012.md

     - No one has found it since.
     - Clues were already given in earlier sessions.
 - Clues must be uncovered through rigorous personal effort and intellectual discipline.
+- Volume III of *The Secret History of the World* is 80% complete and explores cosmic mind interaction with human activity.

 ---

 ## Notable Warnings or Predictions

 - Significant price hikes expected in January due to exposed food scarcity.
 - Food shortages will lead to widespread sickness.
 - The "end of the world" did not occur, but an "end" in stages is unfolding.
+- Sandy Hook and similar events were orchestrated to reinforce public dependence on authority figures.
+- Humanity is in a transitional phase with symbolic and actual manifestations of hyperdimensional interference.

 ---

 ## Technology and Artificial Intelligence